 Another component of the Bank's business strategy is its relatively restrained lending policy, which is focused on cross-selling but not as an end in itself.
-Retail lending, for instance, is not part of the business strategy.
-Financing Taxonomy-compliant economic activities is an important building block for Berenberg but, in accordance with the aforementioned lending guidelines, less for direct financing than in active product design, for example in the issue of green energy funds or comparable products.
+For instance, neither retail lending nor taking possession of property in exchange for debt cancellation is part of the business strategy.
+Financing taxonomy-aligned economic activities is an important building block for Berenberg but, in accordance with the aforementioned lending guidelines, less for direct financing than in active product design, for example in the issue of green energy funds or comparable products.